Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

   and often very high-level
 - There are thousands of package implementing algorithms, procedures, plots - for life science in particular
-- R is also a programming language.
-But not a great one.
+- R is also a programming language

 Consider using R to get access to packages that implement solution to a given problems like